eisuke119/Research-Project/README.md

-# Benchmarking DNA Foundation Models on Binning Human Gut Microorganisms
+# Benchmarking DNA Foundation Models on Binning Human Gut Microbial Strains
-Anders Hjulmand, Andreas Flensted, Eisuke Okuda
+Anders Hjulmand, Andreas Flensted, Eisuke Okuda.

 ### 1. Introduction
 We benchmark six DNA foundation models along with three baselines on metagenomics binning using strain-level resolution data from the human gut micro-biome.
 Additionally, we perform a genus-level clustering.

-**Result:** One DNA foundation model, DNABERT-S, outperforms the others, whilst the remaining perform worse than the baseline models
+**Result:** One DNA foundation model, DNABERT-S, outperforms the others, whilst the remaining perform worse than the baseline models.

 ![Result](figures/f1_readme.png "Visualization of the embedding space")